 All over the world dedicated human rights practitioners have begun this work: developing innovative approaches, building unexpected strategic alliances and learning from unexpected sectors.
 The New Tactics in Human Rights Project aims to bring these innovators together and inspire others with their work.
-This workbook includes more than 75 stories of tactical innovation - by students, villagers, government commissioners and others who use sophisticated technology or the tools already at hand, and who work to achieve goals as seemingly diverse as fair elections, clean water and freedom for political prisoners.
+This To learn more, get involved, or to donate, please visit www.newtactics.org New Tactics in Human Rights is a program of the Center for Victims of Torture workbook includes more than 75 stories of tactical innovation -- by students, villagers and government commissioners; using sophisticated technology or whatever tools were already at hand; working to achieve goals as seemingly diverse as fair elections, clean water and freedom for political prisoners.

 Individually these stories are inspiring.
-Together, in the workbook that follows, they represent a vision of what can be accomplished in human rights.
+Together, in the workbook that follows, they represent a vision of what is possible to accomplish in human rights work.

-The Limits of Curent Strategy
+The Limits of Current Strategy

 The persistence of torture represents a significant challenge to the global community.
 When the three most common tactics of the human rights movement have not significantly reduced the incidence of torture, it is time to take a good look at the limits of current strategy.
-Some sense of those limits emerges from a process I call "tactical mapping."
+Some ideas of what those limits are emerged from a process I call "tactical mapping."

-Beginning with the relationship between the torturer and the victim, a group of ten experts on torture diagrammed other relationships in which that fundamental perversion is embedded and which enable the torture to occur.
-For example, torturers are usually members of a team with strong hierarchical leadership; they may also be part of a particular police station or military unit.
+Beginning with the relationship between the torturer and the victim, a group of 10 experts on torture diagrammed the relationships in which that fundamental perversion was embedded and which enabled the torture to occur.
+For example, torturers are usually members of a team with strong hierarchical leadership; they may also be embedded within a particular police station or military unit.
 We followed these relationships vertically to understand the chain of command that plans, organizes and funds the use of torture.
-But we also looked at each level horizontally, in order to understand other possible influences and relationships.
-Police stations, for instance, also have civilians and physicians in attendance; they, in turn, have relationships to the outside world that have some degree of control or influence over them.
-The initial map developed using this process diagrammed over 400 relationships, from the highly local to those in the international community.
+But we also looked at each level horizontally, in order to understand what other possible influences and relationships might exist.
+For example, police stations also have civilians and physicians in attendance; they in turn, have relationships to the outside world that have some degree of control or influence over them.
+The initial map developed using this process diagrammed over 400 relationships, from the highly local to the international community.

 We posited that every relationship on the diagram was a possible place to begin an intervention to interrupt or control the torturer/victim dyad.
-With the help of the diagram, we mapped the relationships targeted by various tactics and then the logical chain of relationships that they must influence in order to interrupt the dyad (hence the name, the "tactical map").
+With the help of the diagram, we mapped the relationships that various tactics targeted and then the logical chain of relationships that they must influence in order to interrupt the torture/victim dyad (hence the name, the "tactical map").
 In doing so, we reached several important conclusions: